Parallel spinors for $\mathrm{G}_2^*$ and isotropic structures: Parallel spinors on G2* -manifolds

 Corollary \ref{cor:spinor_with_torsion} can be immediately applied to construct explicit examples of metrics $g$ of signature $(4,3)$ on $\mathbb{R}^7$ admitting irreducible isotropic real spinors parallel with respect to a metric connection with torsion.
 Consider $\mathbb{R}^7$ with standard coordinates $(x_1,y_1 , x_2, y_2 , x_3, y_3 ,z)$.
 Inspired by the structure of three-dimensional Lorentzian manifolds admitting a special isotropic vector field, more specifically the so-called Kundt three-manifolds \cite{BMZ22}, we propose the following ansatz for a metric of signature $(4,3)$ on $\mathbb{R}^7$:

-for arbitrary functions $\cH_1 , \cH_2 , \cH_3, \cK_1 , \cK_2 , \cK_3, \cF \in\mathcal{C}^{\infty}(\mathbb{R}^7)$.
-Roughly speaking, each factor of the form $\cH_i \dd x_i \otimes \dd x_i + e^{\cK_i}\dd x_i \odot \dd y_i$ occurs naturally in the local form of a Lorentzian metric admitting a parallel vector field of the form $\partial_{y_i}$ and gives a contribution of signature $(1,1)$ to the Lorentzian metric, which thus has a positive definite \emph{transverse} part.
-Hence, summing three of these factors plus a \emph{transverse} element of the form $e^{\cF}\dd z\otimes \dd z$ we obtain a metric of signature $(4,3)$ which is naturally equipped with three coordinate vector fields which are all isotropic and mutually orthogonal.
-Hence, as candidates for the metric dual of the triple of one-forms as described in Corollary \ref{cor:spinor_with_torsion}, we set:
+for arbitrary functions $H_1 , H_2 , H_3, K_1 , K_2 , K_3, F \in\mathcal{C}^{\infty}(\mathbb{R}^7)$.
+Roughly speaking, each factor of the form $H_i \dd x_i \otimes \dd x_i + e^{K_i}\dd x_i \odot \dd y_i$ occurs naturally in the local form of a Lorentzian metric admitting a parallel vector field of the form $\partial_{y_i}$ and gives a contribution of signature $(1,1)$ to the Lorentzian metric, which thus has a positive definite \emph{transverse} part.
+Hence, summing three of these factors plus a \emph{transverse} element of the form $e^{F}\dd z\otimes \dd z$ we obtain a metric of signature $(4,3)$ which is naturally equipped with three coordinate vector fields which are all isotropic and mutually orthogonal.
+Metric \eqref{eq:metricexample} also provides a natural generalization of the most general local metric admitting a parallel (under Levi-Civita) isotropic real spinor, which was obtained in \cite[Theorem 8.2]{KathHabilitation}, see also \cite{Bryant00}.
+As candidates for the metric dual of the triple of one-forms as described in Corollary \ref{cor:spinor_with_torsion}, we set:

 and thus:

 Let $\nabla^{g,A}$ be a metric connection with contorsion $A$, and let $\varepsilon\colon \mathbb{R}^7 \to \mathbb{R}^8$ be a spinor whose associated exterior form is $\phi = \vartheta\wedge\theta\wedge \eta$ as described above.
 Then, by Corollary \ref{cor:spinor_with_torsion} it follows that $\nabla^{g,A}\varepsilon = 0$ if and only if: